lucylow/Covid_Control/README.md

 * The Lambda layer combines the context branch h and the action branch g  to produce a prediction Rˆn.
 * The effects of social distancing and endogenous growth rate of the pandemic are processed in separate pathways, making it possible to ensure that stringency has a monotonic effect, resulting in more regular predictions.

+* LSTM example 'data' directory

+* An LSTM neural network model  is trained with publicly available data on infections and NPIs in a number of countries and applied to predicting how the pandemic will unfold in them in the future.
+The predictions are cascaded one day at a time and constrained to a meaningful range.

+* Even with current limited data, the predictions are surprisingly accurate and well-behaved.
+This result suggests that the data-driven machine learning approach is potentially a powerful new tool for epidemiological modeling.
+This is the first main contribution of the paper to extend the models from prediction to prescription.

+* Using the data-driven LSTM model as the Predictor, a Prescriptor is evolved in a multi-objective setting to minimize the number of COVID-19 cases, as well as the number and stringency of NPIs (representing economic impact).

 ----------